swapna-shree/notification-service/README.md

 - RabbitMQ 3.x or higher
 - SMTP server for email notifications
 - Twilio account for SMS notifications
-- Firebase project for push notifications
+- Firebase project for push notifications (for future implementation)

 ## Installation